ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 ```
 id: policy ID (required key)
 title: short title (required key)
-original_title: used as a reference for policies not yet available in english
+original_title: used as a reference for policies not yet available in English
 source: a link to the original policy, eg. a URL of a PDF document
 controls_dir: a directory containing files representing controls that will be imported into this policy
 levels: a list of levels, the first one is default